Search

 Set Class

 Set Classes are utility classes defined within the @lism-base layer.
-They are used to override base styles, redefine tokens, or set up functional properties as initial defaults.
+They are used for HTML element base styling or for setting variables.

 CategoryFormatExample